Skip to main content

 However, before the two ADR bodies run by public authorities neither traders nor consumers have to pay a fee.

 Language(s): The procedural language is French.
-At some ADR bodies the complaint can be filed in English or German.
+At some ADR bodies the complaint can be filed in English, German or Italian.

 The DGCCRF (competent authority) can fine a trader if he does not comply with these obligations.
 Consumers who do not find an ADR body can turn to this authority.